 A Tutorial for Understanding Our FTC Robot Code

-Target Audience: High school students with solid math skills who are learning professional code development practices.
+Target Audience: High school students with solid math and logic skills who are learning professional code development practices.

 Reference Robot: deepthought (2024-2025 season) - demonstrates our recommended architecture patterns.